by Pauline Roods

-If you’ve had minimal experience with watercolours then this is the project for you.
-A simple fish design takes on a new dimension when repeated and grouped.
-We have provided a downloadable template of the design so all you need to do is trace it o and you can get started with your watercolours.
+A very easy to follow painting project where you can have an enjoyable creative time.
+We have provided a downloadable template of the design so all you need to do is trace it off and you can get started with your project.

 YOU WILL NEED: